Gambling and online casinos in the Republic of Congo

 - operators are required to comply with responsible play standards.

-and part of the income from licenses goes to the social development fund.
+Licensing is carried out centrally in Brazzaville, and part of the license revenue goes to the social development fund.

 Legal forms of gambling